Yujin Julia Jung

 Ph.D.
 Student in Political Science (Comparative Politics, International Relations), University of Missouri, Fall 2019 - present.

-Participant at Summer Institute in Computational Social Science, Rutgers The State University of New Jersey, 2020.
+Participant at the Inter-university Consortium for Political and Social Research, University of Michigan, 2021; Summer Institute in Computational Social Science, Rutgers The State University of New Jersey, 2020.

 M.A. in International Politics, B.A. in Policy Studies (Summa Cum Laude), Hanyang University, Korea, August 2018, 2016.